semarie/sysclean/README.md

                 PKG_DBDIR environment variable.

 # FILES
+     /etc/sysclean.ignore  Each line of the file contains the name of a path to ignore during filesystem walking, specified by its absolute pathname, one per line.
+Shell globbing is supported in pathnames, see
-     /etc/sysclean.ignore  Patterns to ignore in filesystem walking.
-See File::Glob(3p) for syntax details.
-One per line.
+                           File::Glob(3p) for syntax details.
 If the pattern matches a directory, sysclean will not explore it, so all files behind will be ignored too.
+For compatibility with changelist(5) file format, the
+                           character `+' is skipped at beginning of line.
+                           Additional files can be included with the @include keyword, for example:

+                                 @include "/etc/changelist"

 # EXAMPLES
      Obtain the list of outdated files (without used libraries from ports):